womboai/pyramid-scheme/README.md

 ```

 #### Running a miner
-Then, to run a miner, export the extra PORT environment variable along with wallet info, and serve the port to chain:
+Then, to run a miner, export the extra PORT environment variable along with wallet info as needed, and serve the port to chain:
 ```bash
 export PORT=8091
 export WALLET_NAME=default